 As of today, Europe’s new sweeping Internet privacy rules have gone into effect, and companies of all sizes and all over the world that have Europeans’ data are rethinking how they collect and process user data.

 The General Data Protection Regulation (GDPR) sets rules around how organizations can collect, store, use, and share user data, with a focus on ensuring that users have control over who has their data and how it’s used.
-The rules also dictate how companies must correct and release user data when a user asks for it and notify users within 72 hours if their data has been made vulnerable by a data breach.
+The rules also dictate how companies must correct and release user data when a user asks for it and notify authorities within 72 hours if their data has been made vulnerable by a data breach.
 If companies fail to comply with the rules, they can face fines up to 20 million Euros or 4 percent of global revenue, whichever is higher.

 Obviously finding ways to boost consumer privacy, security, and control over their data is a worthy goal.
 But the boosts to user privacy, security, and control in GDPR come with increased costs and risks for any company that has European users’ data, and the ambiguity in the rules, combined with steep fines could keep companies from trying to reach European markets.
 That will restrict choices for European users and stifle growth for U.S. companies, especially the startups that don’t have the money or legal resources to navigate complex European rules.
 We can already see what happens when the hurdles are too high.